How to Make a Modeling Portfolio

 Usually, the modeling portfolio book has a typical size of 8”x10” (depending on the city you live in the size may vary between 8.5×11, 9×12, 11×14 inches).

 You can buy it in a photo store; also, you can order it from an agency.

 Often a modeling portfolio book is created in 2 copies.
 The first one is stored and used by the modeling agency, the model keeps the other one.
 Also, you may need a mini-book (mini-copy of 10-12 pages): you will need it if you will get the proposal from a couple of clients.

-We are living in 2019 when the business is transferred to the Web, so you should think about creating your website, or your online modeling portfolio.
+We are living when the business is transferred to the Web, so you should think about creating your website, or your online modeling portfolio.
 It significantly increases the chance that your potential clients will find you online.

 Check out the advantages of the online modeling portfolio.